lucastoro/denoiser/README.md

 written on the standard error stream.

 ### Configuration file
-The configuration file is a YAML file composed of 5 section:
+The configuration file is a YAML file composed of 4 section:
- - the `alias` section will hold a simple mnemonic name for the processing.
  - the `target` section will tell the algorithm from where to load the target ("bad") log file.
  - the `reference` section holds a list of other artifacts from which to generate the reference table.
 Note that it is possible (though not necessary) to specify multiple "reference" ("good") files from which to build the hash set.